 “Cloud computing is not only the future of computing but the present and the entire past of computing.” – Larry Ellison

-Other than IoT attack, the cloud might also be threatful in terms of updates, service attacks, and crashing due to poor design.
-For example, Salesforce went offline due to updating system that lasted for more than 24 hours, resulting in extensive business damage with customers losing hours and hours of data.
+The cloud system might also be at risk in terms of updates, service attacks, and crashing due to poor design.
+This includes lack of testing.
+For example, Salesforce went offline due to an update system that lasted for more than 24 hours, resulting in extensive business damage with customers losing hours and hours of data.
 After the downtime, however, Salesforce moved to Amazon Web Services for most of its workloads.
 Not only Salesforce, but Netflix and Microsoft Azure also underwent the same failure resulting in rebooting production for Netflix and massive outage for Microsoft.

 One of the most common concerns about cloud failure is its security system.
 System intrusion is when a system is in a state of vulnerability.
 Factors that affect this is because basically no system is 100% secured.
 It can also be due to auto-update on some systems.
 Although this looks harmless, this can put your cloud computing in danger.
 Not all updates are necessary or should be carried out immediately.
 Other issues such as authentication problems, data verification, tampering, loss, and theft, data secretion, or recovery problems are also prone to happen when moving to a cloud system.

 Having known risks of cloud computing, it is best if you can minimize them, so that your entire business operation can go well while making the most out of this technology.
 Begin with your requirements and then work up to the technology.
 In using cloud service, if you were to use it to build your own system, you have to take these aspects into account; confidentiality, integrity and availability, or often abbreviated as CIA.

 It is important to consider the reputation of a cloud computing provider.
 Choose a provider that has a 99.99% uptime guarantee such as Google Cloud Platform, Microsoft Azure, Amazon web service and Alibaba Cloud.